krishenm94/Pond/Issues.md

     c.
 Organise files into folders

 3. Store a list of Overlaps in Organism (closed)
-    a. may not be required because handling collisions of two bodies at a time seems enough

 4. Implement shape accurate overlap detection (closed)
     a.
 Currently all overlap detection is based on a bounding rect